keebio/keebio-docs/docs/quefrency-hotswap-build-guide.md

 Add the 2u stabilizers into the PCB.
 The stab wire will be on the bottom side of the switch for everywhere except for the bottom row.
 On the bottom row, the stab wire will be above the switch.
 Do this before installing the switch plate and switches, as stabilizers can not be removed without needing to remove all of the switches.

+If you've never put together stabilizers before, see this guide on how to do it: [Stabilizer Handbook](https://imgur.com/gallery/machineabuses-stabilizer-handbook-v1-1-pHK0vhz)

 ![](./assets/images/quefrency-rev4/IMG_5566.jpeg)

 ## Add Switches